 We are exposed to market risk related to changes in interest rates.
-We had cash of \$4.1 million as of December 31, 2020, which consisted of cash deposits.
+We had cash, cash equivalents, and investments of \$62.0 million as of December 31, 2021, which consisted primarily of money market funds and marketable securities, largely composed of investment grade, short and long-term fixed income securities.

 The primary objective of our investment activities is to preserve capital to fund our operations.
 We also seek to maximize income from our investments without assuming significant risk.
-To achieve our objectives, we maintain a portfolio of cash and investments in accordance with our board-approved investment charter.
+To achieve our objectives, we maintain a portfolio of cash, cash equivalents, and investments in accordance with our board-approved investment charter.